 A. Gateway PhD program applicants must have a relevant research master’s degree, with first or second-class standing (GPA 3.5 minimum) from a recognized institution.
 Applicants must also demonstrate past experience or engagement with research.
-This is normally achieved through the research master’s degree or a master’s degree with a research component equivalent to one-third of the course credits, as well as research experience demonstrated in peer reviewed publications and scholarly conference presentations.
+This is typically achieved through the research master’s degree (such as with a thesis) or a master’s degree with a research component equivalent to one-third of the course credits, as well as research experience demonstrated in peer reviewed publications and scholarly conference presentations.

 Q. Can any classes be transferred in?

-A. No. Officially all of the credits count toward the successful completion and defense of the dissertation.
-There are no specific courses although the Gateway program has added requirements for seminar presentations, webcasts, and collaborative research and publishing.
+A. No. Officially all of the credits count toward the successful completion and defense of the thesis.
+There are certain required courses at the start of the program; in addition, the Gateway PhD program has requirements for seminar presentations, webcasts, and collaborative research and publishing.

 Q. Can the student take classes at other universities concurrently with the Gateway PhD program and have them count as part of their PhD work?